-Karen is Kev’s older sis, a free-spirited hippie, which often clashes with her father’s conservative nature.
+Karen is Kev’s older sis, a free-spirited hippie who often clashes with her father’s conservative nature.
 Olivia is actually English and her dad is Mike d’Abo, a member of the 1960s musical group Manfred Mann.

-Olivia d’Abo began acting in 1984 playing the Princess in Arnold’s Conan The Destroyer.
+Olivia d’Abo began acting in 1984 playing the Princess in Arnold Schwarzenegger’s Conan The Destroyer.
 Then in ‘86, she co-starred with Keanu Reeves in the high school gymnastics film, Flying.

-She also followed dad’s footsteps and does music, releasing her debut album in 2008, and singing on Julian Lennon’s 1991 album.
-She was also formerly engaged to John’s first son and Today, she’s 52 and is currently filming a movie called Bandit which stars Mel Gibson.
+Additionally, she followed dad’s footsteps and records music, releasing her debut album in 2008, and singing on Julian Lennon’s 1991 album Help Yourself.
+She was also formerly engaged to John Lennon’s first son.
+Today, she’s 53 and is currently filming the movies Bandit and Staycation.

 Jason Hervey (Wayne Arnold)

-Hervey began acting in 1979 but 1985 was really the year for him, playing ‘Charlie’ on 9 episodes of the final season of Diff’rent Strokes.
-He also played Marty’s young uncle Milton in Back to the Future, at an awkward dinner table scene.
+Hervey began acting in 1979, but 1985 was really the year for him, playing ‘Charlie’ on nine episodes of the final season of Diff’rent Strokes.
+He also played Marty McFly’s young uncle Milton in Back to the Future, at an awkward dinner table scene.